JeromePrevotat/businesscaseHB/backend/README.md

-# Business Case
+# Business Case Electricity Business

-dummy
-HB Business Case
+## How to run

+### Dev

+-   Go to the backend directory: cd ./backend
+-   Start the Containers: docker compose up
+-   Go to the frontend directory cd ../frontend
+-   Install dependencies: npm i
+-   Start the frontend server: npm start